JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 docker compose up
 ```

-The output should show the startup process of the containers and all standard out and standard error output of the running containers afterwards.
+The output should show the startup process of the containers.
+Afterwards, you should see the standard out and standard error output of the running containers.

 The beginning of the output should look similar to this: